ianwalter/ng-dropdown/README.md

 bower install ng-dropdown --save
 ```

-Include ng-dropdown.min.js in your app.
+Include js/ng-dropdown.min.js in your app.
+You may also want to include css/ng-dropdown.min.css.
+It's not necessary
+since you can specify the class that will show your dropdown menu (defaults to 'open'), but it's recommended.

 #### Step 2: Load the ng-dropdown module